yidong72/reasoning-gym/GALLERY.md

 Input:  0 0 0 7 9 4 9 1 0 0
 Output: 7 9 4 9 1 0 0 0 0 0

 Below is a test input grid.
 Predict the corresponding output grid by applying the rule you found.
 Describe how you derived the rule and your overall reasoning process in detail before you submit your answer.
-Your final answer must be placed in <output></output> tags and should be just be the text output grid itself.
+Your final answer should be just the test output grid itself.

 Input:
 0 0 0 0 0 1 5 0 0 0